cloudflare/cloudflare-docs/content/dns/zone-setups/subdomain-setup/setup/parent-on-full.md

 4. If the parent zone is in Cloudflare, make sure that you migrate over any settings ([WAF custom rules](/waf/custom-rules/), [Rules](/rules/), [Workers](/workers/), and more) that might be needed for the child zone.
 5. In the child zone, [order an advanced SSL certificate](/ssl/edge-certificates/advanced-certificate-manager/) that covers the child subdomain and any deeper subdomains (if present).
 6. Get the nameserver names for the subdomain.
-These can be found in [DNS > Records](https://dash.cloudflare.com/?to=/:account/:zone/dns/records) and will not be the same nameservers as the parent domain.
+These can be found within your newly created child zone in [DNS > Records](https://dash.cloudflare.com/?to=/:account/:zone/dns/records), and will **not** be the same nameservers as the ones used in the parent zone.
 7. Within the **DNS** > **Records** of the parent zone, update existing address records (`A/AAAA`) on your subdomain to `NS` records.
 If you only have one address record, update the existing one and add a new `NS` record.
 If you have multiple address records, update any two of them.

     For example, to delegate the subdomain `www.example.com`, the updated records in the parent zone `example.com` should contain `NS` records similar to the following: